silvereh/silvereh.github.io/en/_posts/2020-02-04-streamline-your-web-development-with-gulp.md

 Gulp is very flexible and will adapt to any project structure, that doesn't mean we should let it be a prey to all of our whims.
 It's always better to define upfront what our project structure will be, so that we know where everything will go.

-For this project, I used the following structure, which is a very standard way of structuring a web application.
+For this project, We will use the following structure, which is a very standard way of structuring a web application.

 ```txt
   |- dist/